SatyamChaturvedi39/NBA-Trade-Analyser/README.md

 The system runs **three distinct machine learning models** working in concert, plus a rule-based simulation engine.

-### 1. Player Performance Model — XGBoost MultiOutput Regressor
+### 1. Player Performance Model - XGBoost MultiOutput Regressor

 The core prediction engine.
-It does not simply look at last season's averages — it processes **54 engineered temporal features** across a 5-year rolling window per player.
+It does not simply look at last season's averages - it processes **manually engineered temporal features** across a 5-year rolling window per player.

 **Feature Categories:**